 - All repairs on the gas system must be performed only by authorised specialist personnel.

-- If gas odour is detected:
+- · If gas odour is detected:

 - Immediately shut down the gas supply.

 - Do not operate any electric devices.

 - Remove fire and sources of ignitions.

 - Do not smoke.

 - Have gas system repaired immediately.

-Gas bottle locker
+Gas locker

-Fig. 70: Example of a gas bottle locker
+Fig. 65: Example of a gas bottle locker

 Depending on the model and the selected vehicle equipment, the gas bottle locker can be found along the side of the motor home or the rear of the vehicle.
 A safety strap to secure the gas bottle is installed inside the locker.
-If requested, a second gas bottle safety strap can be retrofitted.